 After looking into it, I’m more convinced that cargo bikes are pretty safe for riding with your family.
 In fact, they’re quite a bit safer than the bike seats that lots of parents use all the time.

 And they have one huge advantage over pretty much every other option: they’re really convenient.
-You can haul two, three, even six kids on a cargo bike.
+You can haul two, three, even four kids on a cargo bike.
 Which means you can replace a lot of car trips.
 The added convenience isn’t just for hauling kids, either.
 You can get groceries, commute to work, and do just about anything else you want on a cargo bike.